FlokTheOne/Microphone_Condenser_DIY/README.md

 // i appologize the mic is not sensitive enough to catch sound more than 1 inch away tho. its work-in-progress til i nail or give up

 ## Components:
-1x Electret Condenser microphone
+- 1x Electret Condenser microphone
-1x TL072 Operation Amplifier
+- 1x TL072 Operation Amplifier
-1x Audio jack 3.5mm (duh!)
+- 1x Audio jack 3.5mm (duh!)
-and a few capacitor and resistors
+- _few_x capacitor and resistors